CESNET/Nemea-Detectors/smtp_spam_detector/README.md

 ```
-## 3.0 A Spam BOT definition accorting to this module
+## 3.0 A Spam BOT definition according to this module
    A spam is ... and this module detecs and is able to report ..